When to apply for university through UCAS

 - 5 July Clearing opens and you can search for vacancies.
 You need to talk to any universities or colleges you are interested in and if you have time, it's a good idea to pay them a visit.
 You need to have confirmation from the university that it is happy to offer you a place before you add it as a choice in Clearing.
 This is also International Baccalaureate results day.

-- 8 August Scottish Qualifications Authority (SQA) examination results day.
+- TBC Scottish Qualifications Authority (SQA) examination results day (was 8 August in 2017).

 - 31 August Adjustment ends.